-Our content delivery and other Orchestrate Platform services are highly complex and are designed to be deployed in and across numerous large and complex networks.
+Our services and solutions are highly complex and are designed to be deployed in and across numerous large and complex networks.
 Our global network infrastructure has to perform well and be reliable for us to be successful.
-The greater the user traffic and the greater the complexity of our solutions and services, the more resources we will need to invest in additional infrastructure and support.
-Further, as a result of the '703 Litigation, we made significant investment in designing and implementing changes to our network architecture.
+We will need to continue to invest in infrastructure and customer support to account for the continued growth in traffic (and the increased complexity of that traffic) delivered via content delivery networks such as ours.
 We have spent and expect to continue to spend substantial amounts on the purchase and lease of equipment and data centers and the upgrade of our technology and network infrastructure to handle increased traffic over our network, implement changes to our network architecture and integrate existing solutions and to roll out new solutions and services.
 This expansion is expensive and complex and could result in inefficiencies, operational failures or defects in our network and related software.
 If we do not implement such changes or expand successfully, or if we experience inefficiencies and operational failures, the quality of our solutions and services and user experience could decline.
 From time to time, we have needed to correct errors and defects in our software or in other aspects of our network.
 In the future, there may be additional errors and defects that may harm our ability to deliver our services, including errors and defects originating with third party networks or software on which we rely.
 These occurrences could damage our reputation and lead to the loss of current and potential customers, which would harm our operating results and financial condition.
 We must continuously upgrade our infrastructure in order to keep pace with our customers' evolving demands.
 Cost increases or the failure to accommodate increased traffic or these evolving business demands without disruption could harm our operating results and financial condition.